Jerry Franklin (CEO)

-Jerry Franklin is the President and Chief Executive Officer (CEO) of CPBI which includes CPTV and WNPR in Hartford, Connecticut.
+Jerry Franklin was the president and chief executive officer (CEO) of Connecticut Public Broadcasting, which includes CPTV and WNPR in Hartford, Connecticut.
+He was with the company for 33 years until his retirement in 2019.

 Early life

 Jerry Franklin was born to Jasper Remer Franklin Sr., a veteran of the United States Army, and Myrtis H. Franklin of Candler County, Georgia.
 Franklin married Ida Durden-Franklin of Metter, Georgia.

 Education

-Jerry Franklin received a B.S. in Political Science and Journalism from Georgia Southern University and a Master of Arts in Telecommunications Management from Indiana University.
+Jerry Franklin received a B.S. in political science and journalism from Georgia Southern University and a Master of Arts in telecommunications management from Indiana University.

 Career

 Military service

-Jerry Franklin received an Honorable Discharge from the United States Air Force in 1970.
+Jerry Franklin received an honorable discharge from the United States Air Force in 1970.

 CPBI

-In 1985, Jerry Franklin was appointed to the position of President and CEO of CPBI.
+In 1985, Jerry Franklin was appointed to the position of president and CEO of CPBI.
 Franklin is also a director of People's United Bank, and serves on the Board of Trustees for the Hartford Stage, the Hartford Club, and the Connecticut Boy Scouts Executive Council.